Newark Water Quality at a Glance

 Reservoir-Based Water Supply

-- Pequannock Watershed: Primary source for western and central Newark, consisting of five interconnected reservoirs in a protected forest watershed in Morris and Passaic Counties.
+- Pequannock Watershed: Primary source for western and central Newark, consisting of five interconnected reservoirs in a protected 35,000-acre forest watershed in Morris and Passaic Counties.
+The watershed feeds the recently upgraded Pequannock Water Treatment Plant.

-- Wanaque Reservoir: Primary source for northern and eastern Newark, part of the North Jersey District Water Supply Commission system serving multiple municipalities in the region.
+- Wanaque Reservoir: Primary source for northern and eastern Newark, part of the North Jersey District Water Supply Commission system serving multiple municipalities.
+Generally produces slightly harder water than the Pequannock supply.

-- Watershed Protection: Comprehensive source water protection programs including forest management, wildlife monitoring, and development restrictions in watershed areas.
+- Watershed Protection: Comprehensive source water protection programmes including forest management, wildlife monitoring, and development restrictions in watershed areas help maintain the high quality of Newark’s reservoir supply.

 Recommendations for Newark Residents

 Participate in Newark’s water conservation initiatives including free water-saving fixtures and leak detection assistance.
-Even in water-rich New Jersey, conservation helps reduce energy use, treatment costs, and utility bills while supporting sustainable water management.
+Even in water-rich New Jersey, conservation reduces energy use, treatment costs, and utility bills.
+The newly upgraded Pequannock plant’s SCADA system helps identify distribution losses in real time — resident reporting of leaks and unusual pressure changes at (973) 733-3654 or the Newark Connect app accelerates repairs.

 Flush After Extended Absence